yogsototh/Scratch/content/html/en/blog/Yesod-excellent-ideas.md

 Furthermore, if you use say 10 widgets each with a bit of CSS, yesod will create a unique and compressed CSS file.
 Except if you expressed a need to change the header by using different CSS.

-This is just awesome.
+This is just awesome!

 ## Optimized routing

-In standard routing system you have for each entry a couple: regexp -> handler
+In standard routing system you have for each entry a couple: regexp → handler

 The only way to discover the right rules is to match each regexp to the current URL.
 Then you can see behaviour such as, if you change the order of the rules you can lose or win time.